dragon-fire-fly/organisation_app_api/README.md

 All user stories can be found in the [User Story grid](https://docs.google.com/spreadsheets/d/1-8NA5gjndIE3oYSuDAwsheJqryA4tlZQ6CmLRp4fKt8/edit?usp=sharing)

-Each user story has details of it's EPIC, the user story number, the title, user story, acceptance criteria and both the backend and frontend tasks (with link to backend and frontend issues).
+In the grid, each user story has details of it's EPIC, the user story number, the title, user story, acceptance criteria and both the backend and frontend tasks (with link to backend and frontend issues).

+More details about Agile and use stories may be found in the [frontend repository](https://github.com/dragon-fire-fly/organisation_app_frontend) for this project.

-User story testing may be found in the [Testing documentation](TESTING.md)
+User story testing may be found in the [Testing](TESTING.md) documentation.

 ## Database Design